mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

    Figure 5.11: Navigation goal button

+  The `MarkerArray <http://docs.ros.org/en/api/visualization_msgs/html/msg/MarkerArray.html>`__ avoid to have synchronisation issues between all the markers.

 To display the predicted trajectory, we need the data contained in the ``uavX/control_manager/dergbryan_tracker/predicted_trajectory`` topic which is a `mrs_msgs::FutureTrajectory message <https://ctu-mrs.github.io/mrs_msgs/msg/FutureTrajectory.html>`__.
-Thus, we get a 3-dimensions array named ``predicted_trajectories``: one for the predicted point, one for the coordinates and one for each UAV.
+Thus, we get a 3-dimensions array named ``predicted_trajectories``: one dimensio for the predicted point, one for the coordinates and one for each UAV.
 We want to display only 50 trajectory points but this array contains 300 ones.
 So we chose to display the first one, then the seventh, the thirteenth, etc.

 :blue:`[TODO: add a picture of this default visualization]JV`